ThingLabsIo/ThingLabsIo.github.io/pages/workshop/windows-thingy/03-thingy.md

 2. ?
 3. ?

-In the [next lab][nextlab] you will build the device that you will use for the rest of this workshop - an indoor environment station.
+In the [next lab][nextlab] you will set up an Azure IoT Hub to use with the ThingLabs Thingy&trade;.

-<a class="radius button small" href="{{ site.url }}/workshop/full-day-windows/thingy/">Go to 'ThingLabs Thingy&trade;' ›</a>
+<a class="radius button small" href="{{ site.url }}/workshop/windows-thingy/setup-azure-iot-hub/">Go to 'Setting Up Azure IoT' ›</a>

-[nextlab]: /workshop/full-day-windows/thingy/
+[nextlab]: /workshop/windows-thingy/setup-azure-iot-hub/